PCREF Logos

 • Part 3: The Patient and Carers Feedback Mechanism – this component seeks to embed patient and carer voices at the heart of the planning, implementation and learning cycle.

-If you would like more information on what the PCREF Partnership Programme is doing to address these, please contact us.
+If you would like more information on what the PCREF Partnership Programme is doing to address these, please contact the team.

 Change ideas